 During the opening general session, J. Randall Moorman, a clinical cardiologist and professor of internal medicine, physiology, and biomedical engineering at the University of Virginia, explained how he and his colleagues have turned more than 100 terabytes of data collected from continuous electronic monitoring into a “risk estimation device” for deadly conditions, such as sepsis in premature infants.

 Cybersecurity expert Kevin Fu urged medical device makers to more vigorously design security into their products and called on hospitals to take a prioritized and focused approach to dealing with cyberthreats during his Dwight E. Harken Memorial Lecture.
 “Are we secure?
-The answer is ‘no.’ What’s your next question?” said Fu, who is CEO and chief scientist of Virta Labs, Inc. and director of the Archimedes Center for Medical Device Security and the Security and Privacy Research Group at the University of Michigan.
+The answer is ‘no.’ What’s your next question?” said Fu, who is chief scientist of Virta Labs, Inc. and director of the Archimedes Center for Medical Device Security and the Security and Privacy Research Group at the University of Michigan.

 What else did Kevin Fu have to say?
 Graphic recorders from Accompany Partners created visual notes on stage in front of the live audience.

 Overall, cybersecurity was a hot topic at the conference, with many of these sessions filled to capacity.

 Attendees, such as Ken Maddock, quality director for Aramark Healthcare Technologies, also weighed in on the heated debate over medical device service and supportability at sessions throughout the four-day conference.

 In the Expo Hall, attendees were all smiles as they met with representatives from nearly 200 exhibiting companies, including many of the world's leading medical device manufacturers and service providers, and discovered new state-of-the-art healthcare technologies.

 Networking, reconnecting with colleagues, and meeting new friends are major parts of any AAMI conference experience.